Counselling services

 Frequently Asked Questions

-As a scientifically proven therapy method, EMDR is highly successful for candidates struggling with traumas.
+EMDR is a scientifically proven therapy method that is highly successful for candidates struggling with traumas.
 According to The Trauma Practice, traumatic stress studies have shown that 84-90% of single-event trauma victims no longer had PTSD symptoms after three sessions.
 This study is why it is one of the most recommended treatments for those suffering from PTSD or trauma.

-Individuals with PTSD or trauma can have maladaptive behaviours.
+Individuals with trauma or PTSD can have maladaptive behaviours.
 These behaviours hinder your ability to react to specific situations healthily.
 Through EMDR, your maladaptive networks that connect to your trauma alter, replacing your negative connotations with new positive thoughts and a healthier way of thinking.

-Your EMDR treatment process depends on the severity of the trauma, your history, and your ability to tolerate high levels of distress.
-In some cases, one EMDR treatment session is enough.
-Usually, it takes weeks to months, but sometimes years of treatment are required.
+Your EMDR treatment process depends on your history, the severity of the trauma, and your ability to tolerate high levels of distress.
+In some cases, one EMDR treatment session is enough to treat trauma.
+Usually, treating trauma takes weeks to months, but sometimes years of treatment are required.
 However, when EMDR works, it can significantly shorten the overall length of time in therapy.

 Psychological services like EMDR are different for everyone.
 You might uncover past issues or negative memories and negative emotions or physical sensations, which typically pass within a few minutes, as long as the EMDR is not stopped.

-Similar to accelerated resolution therapy and cognitive behavioural therapy, EMDR does not make you relive your past traumas.
+Similar to accelerated resolution therapy and cognitive behavioural therapy, EMDR does not make you relive your past traumatic event.
 However, EMDR appears to trigger thoughts and feelings you have previously had as you are unlocking a memory that you may have been suppressing.
-After your first couple of sessions, you may feel those painful thoughts and feelings, but you must remember that it is all a part of your healing process.
+After your first couple of sessions, you may recall distressing images and feel those painful feelings and thoughts, but you must remember that it is all a part of your healing process.

-In the days or weeks after your session, you might continue to process the memories or flashbacks that were brought up during your EMDR session.
-If you have new insights, vivid dreams, strong feelings, or memory recall, those should be shared with your therapist at the next session.
+In the days or weeks after your session, you might continue to process the flashbacks or memories that were brought up during your EMDR session.
+If you have new insights, strong feelings, memory recall, or vivid dreams, those should be shared with your therapist at the next session.
 If you feel overwhelmed, you can contact your therapist at any time.

 EMDR therapy will look different for everyone based on their trauma and their process of overcoming those challenges.
 Following your sessions, you may feel negative feelings as you have processed and come to terms with the trauma you went through.
 In the long run, EMDR will most likely benefit you and can be a solid solution that you can rely on.